kylecorry31/ceres/README.md

-# ceres
-An Android library of UI components.
+The features of this library have been moved to the "views" module of https://github.com/kylecorry31/andromeda